-Michele serves as the firm’s Chair of the Governmental Liability Employment Trial Group and is on the firm’s Management Committee.
+Michele is a longtime member of the firm’s Governmental Liability/Employment Trial Group and is on the firm’s Management Committee.
 She has tried both state and federal jury and bench trials and administrative law hearings.
 In addition to her 20+ years of trial experience, Michele has an impressive record for her motion practice.
 Michele routinely disposes of the vast majority of her cases through orders of dismissal or summary judgment.

 Law Enforcement Defense

-Michele is committed to defending law enforcement agencies and officers throughout Arizona.
+Michele is committed to defending law enforcement agencies and officers throughout Arizona and New Mexico.
 She has prevailed on summary judgment in cases involving the uses of force, false arrest, SWAT raid/breaching tactics, K-9 deployment, search and seizure, malicious prosecution, defamation, and negligent hiring.
 Her 14 years of experience working as a civilian at the Tempe Police Department in the Narcotics and Special Enforcement Unit has afforded her an insider’s perspective with the various training exercises related to non-lethal and lethal force incidents, hostage negotiations, K9 deployment, and tactical breaching methods, etc.

-Michele provides correctional defense across the various Arizona Jails.
+Michele provides correctional defense across the various Arizona and New Mexico jails.
 Michele has prevailed on summary judgment in cases involving allegations of excessive force, unlawful prison conditions, due process violations, and First Amendment violations.
 Michele has defended public entities and private prisons in Section 1983 claims that include police-related non-lethal and lethal force incidents, failure to protect incidents, failure to render medical care, and various search and seizure incidents.